Non-point source pollution – an overlooked environmental threat

-IN THE recent 12th Malaysia plan, the government is planning to carry out Total Maximum Daily Load (TMDL) studies to enhance wastewater discharge standard to ensure the carrying capacity of the rivers are not overloaded.
+IN THE recently unveiled12th Malaysia Plan, the government is planning to carry out Total Maximum Daily Load (TMDL) studies to enhance wastewater discharge standard to ensure the carrying capacity of the rivers are not overloaded.
 There was no timeline set on the utilisation of TMDL mechanism to be implemented at the moment.

 While there are different category of wastewater discharge standard, these standards are merely control mechanism that was agreed upon to prevent point source pollution for exceeding determined level.
 However, when the volume of wastewater that meets these stipulated standards are high, it supersedes the carrying capacity of the rivers.
 This is also the reason why industries that are meeting stipulated standards are still reported as sources of pollution.